apache/www-site/content/foundation/marks/list/index.md

 of our volunteer project communities.**

 In addition, the ASF holds a number of
-**registered trademarks** in the US, EU, India, China, and in other countries around the world, including APACHE&reg;, HADOOP&reg;, OPENOFFICE&reg;, FLEX&reg;, LUCENE&reg; and other project names.
+**registered trademarks** in the US, EU, India, China, and in other countries, including APACHE&reg;, HADOOP&reg;, OPENOFFICE&reg;, FLEX&reg;, LUCENE&reg; and other project names.

 **Contents**  {#links}